 Legality & Process

 - Prior Approval (Form 22C): Any change affecting an “essential characteristic” (engine, chassis, dimensions, weight, fuel system) must be pre‑approved by the RTO in Form 22C under CMVR Rule 47A.
-Approval is deemed granted if the RTO neither grants nor rejects within 7 days.
+Approval is deemed granted if the RTO neither grants nor denies within 7 days.

 - Compliance Certificate (Form 22G): The workshop or OEM dealer must issue a Form 22G certificate confirming compliance with notified safety and emission standards (CMVR Rule 112A).